zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Before your Learning Contract is submitted for review, you must confirm the mentors for all of your classes.
 This means returning (or emailing) a signed and complete mentor agreement form to the MPC for each of your classes.

 ##Declare your Degree Focus
 At the start of your final term, you declare your degree focus.
-This is like choosingyour 'major' in a traditional program, except you design it.
+This is like choosing your 'major' in a traditional program, except you design it.
+A sample focus might be, "Psychology and Education" or "Social Entrepreneurship".
+Your focus must reflect your studies or it won't be approved.
+If you studied Medieval Literature, you can't declare a focus in Quantum Physics!

 ##Experiences
 Experiences bring community in the MPC.
 Every term, students are required to provide two experiences to the MPC community.
 You must provide two experiences, even if you're traveling.
 Get creative.